marcransome/pond/README.md

 root@0890fd0c5306 /#
 ```

-However you chose to work, contributions are most welcome.
+However you choose to work, contributions are most welcome.

 ## Acknowledgements